Accla/graphulo/README.md

 ##### RemoteSourceIterator
 * `rowRanges` Row ranges to fetch from remote Accumulo table, Matlab syntax. (default ":" all)
-* `colFilter` String representation of column qualifiers, e.g. "a,b,c," (default "" = no filter) (no ranges allowed)
+* `colFilter` String representation of column qualifiers, e.g. "a,b,c,".
-Future: allow ranges and [Filter](https://accumulo.apache.org/1.6/apidocs/org/apache/accumulo/core/iterators/Filter.html) them
+Four modes of operation:
+  1. Blank `colFilter`: do nothing.
+  2. No ranges `colFilter`: use scanner.fetchColumn() which invokes an Accumulo system ColumnQualifierFilter.
+  3. Singleton range `colFilter`: use Accumulo user ColumnSliceFilter.
+  4. Multi-range `colFilter`: use Graphulo D4mColumnRangeFilter.
 * `zookeeperHost` Address and port, e.g. "localhost:2181".
 Future: extract from Accumulo config if not provided
 * `timeout` Zookeeper timeout between 1000 and 300000 (default 1000).
 Future: extract from Accumulo config if not provided
 * `instanceName`